Hypertrophy training: building muscle and increasing

 - Why

-- Muscle growth thrives on consistent, progressive overload, not novelty.
-Changing exercises too often means you never accumulate enough tension to force adaptation; you're just practicing new patterns.
+- I learned this the hard way: muscle growth needs consistent, progressive overload, not novelty.
+When I kept swapping exercises every few weeks, I never built enough tension to force real adaptation.
+I was just practicing new movement patterns.

 - Fix